 Pin flashcards of the items to be revised up around the class and put children in pairs.
 Position A's next to the flashcards and tell them that they are the 'shop owners'.
 Tell B's that they are the 'customers'.
 The children play 'shop' using the exchange below.
 The game can be prolonged by putting children in different pairings.

 - A: Hello.

 - B: Hello.
-A (doll) and a (bike), please.
+A (jacket) and a (hat), please.

 - A: Here you are.

 - B: Thank you.

 Flashcard List